 - Design: This is the place where we design

-- Row Groups: To add a new group, or to Delete an existing group.
-Use this SSRS window to adjust the properties of a row group.
+- Row Groups: To add a new group or to Delete an existing group.
+Use this SSRS window to adjust the properties of a row group, and this tutorial covered it.

 SSRS Toolbox tutorial

-SSRS tool allows you to create reports from a wide variety of sources.
+SSRS tool allows you to create reports from a wide variety of sources, and this tutorial covered all of them.
 This Toolbox provides a complete set of tools to create a report ranging from basic to most complex as per your business requirements.
 You can use these graphs by dragging and dropping them into the work environment.

 Advantages of SSRS?

-- It’s free when you purchase the SQL Server license.
+- Reporting Services is free when you purchase the SQL Server license.
 For the learner, you can download the latest developer version and visual studio to use and test.

-- One can create a SSRS report without writing a single line of code.
+- One can create an SSRS report without writing a single line of code, and most of this tutorial covers the same.

 - Users coming from SQL backgrounds can generate the most powerful high-level reports for their Organisations.
 Because they can pass data from stored procedures.